Aylr/talks/PITCHME.md

 - fathers of deep learning
 - While there may not be much ML/AI in healthcare now, there will be
 - It will come faster than you realize.
+- process
     1. A Bay area startup gets FDA approval.
     2. Their pricing will be orders of magnitude lower than humans.
     3. Payers will change reimbursement.
     4. Done.

 ---